sundeepbassi/The-Wellbeing-Retreat/README.md

 There could also be a place to list a timetable of classes.

-I think with covid it has highlighted the importance of social distancing and conducting classes over the web through other media technologies such as zomm could be a good idea.
+I think with covid it has highlighted the importance of social distancing and conducting classes over the internet through other media technologies such as zoom could be a good idea.

  ### Testing